hafizpatwary/flask-diet-app/README.md

 -- Diet, food and homepage can be in the same file

-Bear in mind that GCP only allows one static IP address ** per region **.
+* Bear in mind that GCP only allows one static IP address **per region**.
 A problem encountered during development was that getting internal server error.
 This was because SQL network was set to a ephermal IP address.
-This meant a lot of time lost figuring the issue. ** Get different static IP address to save internal server errors **
+This meant a lot of time lost figuring the issue. **Get different static IP address to save internal server errors.**

 * Functionalities:
--- Add author name to the diet
+  * Add author name to the diet
--- Add total calories in diet card
+  * Add total calories in diet card
--- Add functionality to make diet private or public
+  * Add functionality to make diet private or public
--- Search functionality as the food will increase
+  * Search functionality as the food will increase
--- Most webiste are accessed my mobile devices, make the app mobile friendly
+  * Most webiste are accessed my mobile devices, make the app mobile friendly

 * ERD:
--- As the number of food get larger, I would implement each user to have their own food -- A one to many relationship for users and food
+  * As the number of food get larger, I would implement each user to have their own food
+  * A one to many relationship for users and food

 <a name="auth"></a>
 ## Authors